 Active risk, as measured using tracking error, is the risk associated with the differences in returns between the policy benchmark and the actual results of the portfolio.
 Tracking error is measured as the standard deviation of the difference between the monthly returns of an active manager's actual portfolio and their respective benchmark(s).
 The active risk of the Investment Pool will be measured using the most recent trailing five years (60 months).
 If the upper bound of a targeted active risk range is pierced, further evaluation of the risk in the program and/or Investment Pool will be initiated.
-The budgeted amount of active risk for the entire Investment Pool will be up to 100 basis points with each portfolio range as follows:
+The budgeted amount of active risk (ex-post) for each portfolio range is summarized in the following table:

-Portfolios Benchmark Target Range Liquidity Portfolio Bank of America Merrill Lynch 0-3 month T-Bill 0 - 35 bps Ultra-Short Portfolio Duration Bank of America Merrill Lynch 0-2 year U.S Treasuries 0 - 50 bps Short Portfolio Duration Bank of America Merrill Lynch 1-3 year Government/Corporate, A or better 0 - 75 bps Intermediate Portfolio Duration Bloomberg Barclays U.S. Intermediate Aggregate Index 0 - 150 bps Long Portfolio Duration Barclays Capital U.S. Aggregate Bond Index 0 - 200 bps
+Portfolios Benchmark Target Range Liquidity Portfolio ICE BofA 0-3 month T-Bill 0-35 bps Ultra-Short Duration Portfolio ICE BofA 0-2 year U.S Treasuries 0 - 50 bps Short Duration Portfolio ICE BofA 1-3 year Government/Corporate, A or better 0 - 75 bps Intermediate Duration Portfolio Bloomberg U.S. Intermediate Aggregate Index 0 - 100 bps Long Duration Portfolio Bloomberg U.S. Aggregate Bond Index 0 - 150 bps